kirby-deprecated-plugins/kirby-keyword-map/readme.md

 - Support for multiple keyword maps
 - Support for mutiple words in a keyword phrase
 - Support for multi languages
+- Highlights both keywords in tags and text.
 - Will ignore these characters `['-', '#', ',', '.']`

 [**Installation instructions**](docs/install.md)